Skip to content Skip to Programs Navigation

 “Until my senior year, I thought I’d go work for a big accounting firm, but I fell in love with starting that fraternity,” Griffin says.
 “When one of my dad’s vendors took me to lunch, we talked about that and he helped me realize that I could do that same entrepreneurial thing within my father’s business.
 Having that experience at Chapel Hill, plus the education I got at the Business School, I knew I could grow and diversify the business my dad spent almost 30 years building.”

 Griffin isn’t just a financial supporter and employer of Carolina graduates – he’s also deeply involved in the life of UNC Kenan-Flagler.
-He has shared his time, expertise and insights with the Entrepreneurship Center and as an Adams Apprenticeship Advisor.
-He also serves on the board of advisors for the Family Enterprise Center.
-He and Helms, who took family business courses as a student in the Undergraduate Business Program, have attended the annual Family Business Forum together.
+He has shared his time, expertise and insights with the community, serving on the UNC Kenan-Flagler board and the Family Enterprise Center board of advisors and mentoring students.